Mekrache/chirpstack-kubernetes/README.md

 $ minikube service chirpstack-application-server --url
 ```

-if you are using minikube and you want to access the application server with https://localhost:8080
+if you are using minikube and you want to access the Chirpstack Application Server web-interface with https://localhost:8080
 you must configure the port forwarding on the minikube VM, below an example of the configuration :

 | Name  | Protocol | Host IP | Host Port | Guest Ip | Guest Port |